Anxcye/anx-reader/CONTRIBUTING.md

 6. Submit a Pull Request

 ### Building
 You will need a signing key to generate an APK.
-You can generate one or use the debug signing option:
+You can generate one or use the debug signing option

 If you want to generate a signing key, please refer to [here](https://developer.android.com/studio/publish/app-signing).